Inside DigitalOcean’s SOX Compliance Playbook

 1. Navigate to your new app’s Configuration tab and scroll down to the OAuth 2.0 Credentials section of the page.

 2. Copy and carefully save the Client ID and Client Secret.
-We’ll use these in Step 4.

 3. Navigate to the app’s General Settings page.

 4. Copy and carefully save the Enterprise ID.
-We’ll use this in Step 4 as well.

-2. Find the Settings area of the page and click Edit.
+6. Find the Settings area of the page and click Edit.

-5. Click Save.
+9. Click Save.

-6. The connector’s label changes to Syncing, followed by Connected.
+10. The connector’s label changes to Syncing, followed by Connected.
 You can view the logs to ensure that information is syncing.

 That’s it!
 Your Box connector is now pulling access data into ConductorOne.

-As an alternative to the integration process described above, you can use Terraform to configure the integration between Box and ConductorOne.
+As an alternative to the cloud-hosted integration process described above, you can use Terraform to configure the integration between Box and ConductorOne.

 See the ConductorOne Box integration resource page in the ConductorOne Terraform registry for example usage and the full list of required and optional parameters.